sajjadth/generic-nodejs-proxy/README.md

 }
 ```

+## Migration from Node.js to Go

+This project was initially developed in Node.js and has since been migrated to Go for improved performance and lower memory usage.

+If you're interested in the Node.js version, you can check out the `v1.0-node` tag.

 ## Customization

 You can modify `index.js` to add custom logic, such as:

 - Changing request headers
 - Adding authentication
 - Logging requests